Want to know what’s happening in Ohio government and politics from Columbus to Washington,

 cleveland.com’s Henry J. Gomez writes.

-“Cordray himself contingency refrain from narrow-minded politics since of his sovereign pursuit using the
+“Cordray himself must refrain from partisan politics because of his federal job running the

 Consumer Financial Protection Bureau.
-But one Democratic source reliable that a new Twitter
+But one Democratic source confirmed that the new Twitter

-account is a work of his supporters.
-And State Rep. David Leland of a Columbus area told
+account is the work of his supporters.
+And State Rep. David Leland of the Columbus area told

 cleveland.com Friday that he ‘would be happy to help’ a Cordray campaign.”